lloricode/lloricode.github.io/laravel-practice.md

 - composer
 - write plain `php` to see how composer works
 - autoloading files
+- Git manage like what is to `.gitignore`

 ## Install
 - via `composer` in  `global` or `local`